lsteiner9/ScaleScroller/docs/persona/persona3.md

    * The first random level is Gb major, and the name and notes of the scale appear on-screen for a few seconds.

-   * The level starts, and Catey Rose only loses one life before beating the level.
+   * The level starts, and Catey Rose beats the level without losing any lives.

    * The next random level is A harmonic minor, and again the scale information appears on-screen before the level starts.